EMCProtocol-dev/EMC-SNS/proposal/2023/08/1-sns-w.md

-# EMC - Enable principal htsl7-baaaa-aaaam-ablva-cai in SNS-W to initiate the generation of an SNS for EMC
+# Enable principal htsl7-baaaa-aaaam-ablva-cai in SNS-W to initiate the generation of an SNS for EMC

 ## Summary